 One of the consequences of not addressing water leaks early is that it can be expensive if infrastructure is damaged as a limited amount of damage can grow to a great deal more if undetected.
 For example, a leak in the ground or breaks in water mains can cause significant damage to the foundation of a building, increase moisture within the structure and encourage the growth of mold and other infestations.
 The establishment and implementation of a maintenance plan can help to mitigate the possibility of this happening.
-One significant benefit that Barbadian communities get from water leak detection is that the maximum benefit from the water supply system is achieved.
-Water leak detection conserves water and contributes to a reliable water supply and ensures there is enough drinking water and water for businesses and industries.
+One significant \(\Delta\) benefit that Barbadian communities get from water leak detection is that the maximum benefit from the water supply system is achieved.
+Water leak detection conserves water and contributes to a reliable water supplywastage is minimized and ensures there is enough drinking water and water for businesses and industries potable water for all economic sectors.
+According to the BWA, in 2024 35.5 million cubic meters of potable water were used annually by all economic sectors combined, where educational institutions utilize an average of 0.8 million cubic meters and fish markets utilize 0.4 million cubic meters.
+This means that 3.4% of Barbados' total potable water is utilized by these two sectors.